FAQ · Paul's Playhouses

 𝙌: How do I reduce rocking and swaying movement?

 A. In a pinch, cross bracing is the best strategy for dealing with this adverse movement.
 Check out our article that discusses about the different methods you can use to reduce unwanted motion.

 A. That depends on a number of things.
-For the average weekend carpenter, the free, town and clubhouse designs can be built in less than 2 days, where the larger playhouses could take 4-5 days.
+For the average weekend carpenter, the free designs can be built in less than 2 days, the mid size can take 4-5 days and the larger designs could take 2 weeks.
 If you are able to find help, that time could be cut in half or more.
 It is my experience that 7 year olds don't help much in the building department though.